 http://www.mushroomfm.com/escape

-From this Saturday at 12 AM Eastern—that’s 4 PM Saturday in NZ, 2 PM in Sydney, and 5 AM in the UK, and repeated every four hours throughout the day—we’re featuring the described movies Only the Brave (2017) and The Maltese Falcon (1941).
+From this Saturday at 12 AM Eastern—that’s 4 PM Saturday in NZ, 2 PM in Sydney, and 5 AM in the UK, and repeated every four hours throughout the day—we’re featuring the described movies Jurassic World: Fallen Kingdom (2018) and Letters to Juliet (2010).

 Got questions, comments, or ideas for future described movies?